maximtereshchenko/conveyor/README.md

       PUBLISH
 * Dependency version resolution
     * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result module path
     * Preferences are defined in a schematic with a group, a name and a version
-    * Preferences can be imported from a schematic by defining that schematic with a group, a name and a version as the inclusion in preferences
+    * Preferences can be imported from a schematic by defining that schematic with a group, a name and a version as the inclusion in preferences.
+Given the same artifact preference is imported with different versions, then the highest version wins
     * Plugins are used with defined version.
 If plugin does not define its version, then version defined in preferences is used
     * Direct dependencies are used with defined version.
 If dependency does not define its version,